We are the Immigration Advice Service

 Stamp 6 is reserved solely for those who have become Irish citizens, but hold dual citizenship.

-Here at the Immigration Advice Service, our lawyers are trained to the highest standards and are experienced in all areas of Irish immigration law.
+Here at the Immigration Advice Service, our lawyers and consultants are trained to the highest standards and are experienced in all areas of Irish immigration law.
 We are confident that we will deliver the results you are looking for.

 For immediate expert help on any immigration issue, please do not hesitate to contact us on (+353) 061 518 025.